 “His personal views in no way reflect those of A+E Networks, who have always been strong supporters and champions of the LGBT community.
 The network has placed Phil under hiatus from filming indefinitely.”

-In an interview in the January issue of GQ, Robertson says homosexuality is a sin and puts it in the same category as bestiality and promiscuity.
+In the January issue of GQ, Robertson said homosexuality is a sin and puts it in the same category as bestiality and promiscuity.

-He also made comments regarding race and growing up in Louisiana before the civil rights era.
+In addition to his comments about homosexuality, Robertson also spoke about race and growing up in Louisiana before the civil rights era.

-"Pre-entitlement, pre-welfare, you say: Were they happy?
-They were godly; they were happy; no one was singing the blues," GQ quotes Robertson as saying.
+“Pre-entitlement, pre-welfare, you say: Were they happy?
+They were godly; they were happy; no one was singing the blues,” GQ quoted Robertson as saying.

-"Duck Dynasty" follows a Louisiana bayou family that has "made a fortune on duck calls," as A&E describes it.
+“Duck Dynasty” follows a Louisiana bayou family that has “made a fortune on duck calls,” as A&E puts it.

 Season 5 of is set to premiere on January 15.
 According to A&E, its fourth season premiere in August drew nearly 12 million viewers to become the No. 1 nonfiction series telecast in cable history.